cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Receiving packets

-The `recvPacket` function is called by a module in order to receive an IBC packet sent on the corresponding client on the counterparty chain.
+The `recvPacket` function is called by the IBC handler in order to receive an IBC packet sent on the corresponding client on the counterparty chain.

-Atomically in conjunction with calling `recvPacket`, calling modules MUST either execute application logic or queue the packet for future execution.
+Atomically in conjunction with calling `recvPacket`, the modules/application referred in the `packet.data` payload MUST execute the specific application logic callaback.

 The IBC handler performs the following steps in order:

 - Checks that the clients is properly set in IBC router
 - Checks that the packet metadata matches the channel & connection information
-- Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered and ordered_allow_timeout channels)
-- Checks that the timeout height and timestamp have not yet passed
+- Checks that the timeout timestamp is not yet passed
 - Checks the inclusion proof of packet data commitment in the outgoing chain's state
-- Sets a store path to indicate that the packet has been received (unordered channels only)
+- Sets a store path to indicate that the packet has been received
-- Increments the packet receive sequence associated with the channel end (ordered and ordered_allow_timeout channels only)

 We pass the address of the `relayer` that signed and submitted the packet to enable a module to optionally provide some rewards.
 This provides a foundation for fee payment, but can be used for other techniques as well (like calculating a leaderboard).